 11. Amsterdam, Netherlands

-Amsterdam’s hipster scene is a alive and thriving, making it a mecca for young digital nomads and thus a great place to meet people as a solo traveller.
+Amsterdam’s hipster scene is alive and thriving, making it a mecca for young digital nomads.
+This is a great city to travel solo in Europe and my personal favourite.
 While it may have a notorious reputation for being one of the most expensive cities to visit in Europe, the truth is you can experience Amsterdam on a budget as it is home to some of the best cheap eats, a hostel mecca and if you’re more of an introverted traveller, there are some great AirBnBs throughout the city.
 There’s so much to see and do in Amsterdam that you’ll need at least a few nights to discover it all!

 One of my favourite things to do in Amsterdam is to rent a bike for my stay and explore the city like a local.
 Learn from my mistake: just remember where you parked your bike!
 There are quite literally tens of thousands of bikes in this city.

 10. Edinburgh, Scotland

 It was too long ago that I visited Scotland for the first time and boy did I fall in love big time.
 As a keen winter enthusiast, I packed my suitcase with layers upon layers for a solo adventure to the Scottish Highlands with my first stop being in Edinburgh, the Scottish capital.
 Although the Highlands were my destination, my three days exploring Edinburgh almost stole the show!
 This city is packed with history at every turn and the locals are so friendly that I never felt weird about arriving at a bar or restaurant by myself and almost always left with new friends.
 Bonus: if you’re a Harry Potter fan this city is full of Harry Potter locations throughout!